czhangy/UCLA-Core/Upper-Divs/CS-131/Final/submission.md

 ### Answer

 ```
 Without the use of the T1.join() in the dowork method, race conditions form in the timing of execution performed by each thread.
-Each thread is started and then joined to track cputime variables, however, by ignoring the JMM, the data collected by each thread is unaware of each other.
+Each thread is started and then joined to track CPU time variables, however, by ignoring the JMM, the data collected by each thread is unaware of each other.
 As a result, when the main thread accumulates the CPU time taken by each thread, it will improperly count due to the lack of joining, resulting in a compromised CPU time.
 ```

-## Question 16
+## Question 16 (10 points)

 Explain why copying garbage collectors typically can make more effective use of hardware caches than conservative garbage collectors can.